Redirects and Rewrites

 The source must be a relative path.
 It will be matched with the relative path of the request URL.

-The destination can be a relative path or an absolute URL for redirect rules.
-It must be a relative path for rewrite rules.
+The destination can be a relative path or an absolute URL.

 You can use wildcards to match arbitrary request paths.